juwara0/ember-frost-object-browser/README.md

 * A callback `onActionClick` with the buttonId that correlates to the intended result when the button is clicked
 * A unique text name `text='Delete'`.
 The `text='Delete'` is important in that it has additional functionality implemented for clearing the selectedItems array when a "Delete" button event is clicked.
+The word "delete" needs to be used somewhere in the button text.
+Capitalization is ignored so you can use "DELETE", "Delete" or "delete item" just so long as the word "delete" is included in the button text.

 Optional button attributes: